asudomoeva/Entity-Resolution/Project-Summary.md

-# Final score - 96.8

-## Entity Resolution Technique:
+# Entity Resolution Technique:

 To solve this problem, we started with simple data cleaning.
 For both ‘Foursquare’ and ‘Locu’ datasets, we compared and contrasted each feature to make sure that the format aligns for the best possible matching in the proceeding steps.
 The feature cleaning included:

 1. Overall - first step of data cleaning was to make sure to substitute all empty cells and “None”s with numpy NaN to make sure that the equality would not hold between those feature cells.
 2. Phone - align the format of foursquare to the format of locu.
 Get rid of parentheses and dashes
 3. Website - only take out the domain name (capitalized).
 We dropped all the preceding strings like “http”, “www” etc. In addition, we got rid of everything that followed “.com” to only filter out the domain of the website.
 We recognized that this would increase the possibility of matching chain restaurants like Starbucks or Dunkin Donuts.
 Nonetheless, when testing for impact, it ended up being small
 4. Name, Street Address - We capitalized and merged all words for name and Street Address.
-In addition, we also dropped all “`s”, dashes, and other signs.
+In addition, we also dropped all “s”, dashes, and other signs.
 Within Street Address Feature, we split by comma and #, to drop all suite numbers and state (in some addresses where was city and state included)
 5. Country, State - recognized as non-unique features, country and state were dropped from the analysis

 Next, we created a number of different new features based on the current feature list.
 New features included: